FCSM Academic Integrity Violation Appeal Procedures

 5. The FCSM Associate Dean will review the appeal, including related evidence, and respond in writing, copying the department chair, the instructor, and the chair of the Student Appeals Committee (SAC).

 6. Since appeals of grade penalties stemming from an academic integrity violation are substantive in nature (see the FCSM grade appeal procedures for the definition of a substantive grade appeal), students may ultimately appeal to the SAC Committee.
-Therefore, if the student is dissatisfied with the Associate Dean’s decision to uphold the violation, s/he may appeal, in writing, to the SAC; such an appeal must be submitted within five business days of receipt of the Associate Dean’s letter.
+Therefore, if the student is dissatisfied with the Associate Dean for Teaching and Student Sucess’s decision to uphold the violation, s/he may appeal, in writing, to the SAC; such an appeal must be submitted within five business days of receipt of the Associate Dean’s letter.
 In cases of appeals to the SAC, the committee’s decision is final.
 It is understood, that should the SAC reverse the Associate Dean and find that alleged misconduct does not constitute an academic integrity violation, any imposed grade penalties shall be vacated.